DollyGt/my_shopping_list_app/README.md

 For deployment, you would have to:

-1.Fist create a workspace in visual studio {% codeblock title lang:language URL link_text %}
+1.Fist create a workspace in visual studio

-{% endcodeblock %}

 2.Link the work space to Github repository